What is a bump and run chart pattern?

 At first, prices followed a bullish pattern from April 13, 2020, to August 31, 2020.
 Due to the second bump, prices hit a second follow-through by rising from $21 in November 2020 to $26 on February 1, 2021.
 In this case, two bumps show that the stock’s price may bounce twice after hitting resistance in a bullish run.

 2. Buy after confirming price action

-Purchase of the stock should only be done after confirming that the price has crossed the trendline identified from the lead-in phase.
-If you observe figure 2, the arrow from the lead-in phase intersects with the horizontal line at $13.23.
+Purchase of the stock should only be made after confirming that the price has crossed the trendline identified from the lead-in phase.
+If you observe chart 3, the arrow from the lead-in phase intersects with the horizontal line at $13.23.
 Buying as indicated should begin from this phase for maximum profit and not at the first bump.
 Observe that the trendline formed from the lead-in phase is touching at least two points of the BARRB pattern to confirm the price close.